 A Mindfulness Exercise to Reduce Anxious Thoughts

 According to acceptance and commitment therapy (ACT), we become fused with our thoughts.
 To break free from those thoughts, it’s necessary to become defused, to loosen ourselves from their stickiness.

 You can unstick yourself from your anxious thoughts (what ACT calls defusion) through this and other mindfulness activities.
-The Mindfulness Workbook for Anxiety is full of exercises, including mindfulness ones, to help you reduce anxiety and reclaim your life.
-It’s available for pre-order now!
+The Mindfulness Workbook for Anxiety and Break Free are full of exercises, including mindfulness ones, to help you reduce anxiety and reclaim your life.

 Journal to Get Anxious, Sticky Thoughts Out of Your Head

 Start a journaling practice to strengthen and continue your quest to unstick yourself from your thoughts, including your anxious ones.
 Peek at these journals that guide you toward the quality life you want to live: The Morning Magic 5-Minute Journal, The 5-Minute Anxiety Relief Journal and The Mindfulness Journal for Anxiety.